 #2: Pick up a card that offers an airline travel credit.

 While some cards are co-branded with a specific airline, other flexible travel credit cards offer perks that can work no matter what airline you fly with.
 The popular Chase Sapphire Reserve® card offers a $300 Annual Travel Credit as reimbursement for travel purchases charged to your card each account anniversary year.
-Meanwhile, The Platinum Card® from American Express offers a $200 Airline Fee Credit, up to $200 per calendar year in baggage fees and more at one qualifying airline.
+Meanwhile, The Platinum Card® from American Express offers a 5X Membership Rewards® Points for flights booked directly with airlines or with American Express Travel.
+Starting January 1, 2021, earn 5X points on up to $500,000 on these purchases per calendar year.
 With these cards and others like them, you can score epic travel perks and get coverage for your checked bags.

 #3: Get a rewards card that offers flexible travel credit.